arcusmaximus/SottrModTools/Documentation.md

 (for Wwise Encoded Media).
 To make matters worse, all the files have meaningless names like 619254.wem.

 The first step is to identify the file holding the audio you want to mod.
-You can press the Play icon in the extractor for this: it'll launch the game and log all the file paths that it accesses.
+You can press the Play icon in the extractor for this: it'll launch the game and log all the file paths that it accesses (Steam version only).
 Simply let the game play the audio you want to change, extract the most recently logged .wem files, and play the automatically converted .wav files to isolate the one you're after.

 Once you have the file name, you can move on to create your own .wav file with that same name.